DanielLiu-326/QingNianDaXueXi/README.md

 # QingNianDaXueXi
-A small application which can easily extract the answer of QingNianDaXueXi from the official website
+A small application which can easily extract the answers of QingNianDaXueXi from the official website